aavegotchi/aavegotchi-wiki/posts/en/staking.md

 Unlike FRENS, Raffle Tickets can be transferred from one wallet to another.
 They can also be bought/sold on secondary marketplaces such as the [Baazaar](/baazaar).

+The Raffle Tickets are also now available on OpenSea Polygon [here](https://opensea.io/collection/aavegotchi-raffle-tickets-polygon).
+You will be able to see the number of tickets minted for each category of tickets on OpenSea.

 There are six different categories of raffle tickets, ranging from Common (least valuable) to Godlike (most valuable):

 table_RaffleTickets